Battle of Tukaraq: Battle

-Early in the morning on the 8th of January Somaliland forces launched an offensive to capture the town.
+Early in the morning on 8 January Somaliland forces launched an offensive to capture the town.
 Heavy clashes ensued between Somaliland and the defending Puntland forces, with its defensive positions being overran and the town captured.

 May clashes

 A second and much deadlier round of clashes between both sides took place in mid-May in the holy month of Ramadan when Puntland launched a multi-front offensive in an attempt to recapture the town.
 After heavy shelling Somaliland repelled the offensive.

 Aftermath

 Several rounds of clashes of varying levels of intensity have occurred since Somaliland's capture of the town.

-On 3 June 2019, just before Eid ul Fitr, Somaliland and Puntland exchanged POWs captured as a result of the conflict, with Somaliland releasing 14 soldiers and Puntland releasing 3.
+On 3 June 2019, just before Eid ul Fitr, Somaliland and Puntland exchanged POWs captured as a result of the conflict, with Somaliland releasing 140 soldiers and Puntland releasing 3.

 Residents registered to vote in the upcoming Somaliland parliamentary elections scheduled to be held in May 2021.
 However, Somaliland lost its control over Tukaraq in 2023 over the pro-statehood mass demonstrations surrounding the Las Anod conflict.